arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-12.md

 ### Month names

-Let's see how to apply `choice` in a concrete case.
-Say that you want to parse a date from the format `12 Oct 2025`.
+Let's see how to apply `choice` to a concrete case.
+Say that you want to parse a date in the format `12 Oct 2025`.
 For the month part, you would like to parse:

 | Input   | Parse result |